Explore Courses

 Do I need specialized knowledge of anthropology to answer this passage?

-How should I approach True/False/Not Given questions in this passage?
+How much time should I give reading this passage?

 What strategies work best for short answer questions in this passage?